 CIMSPA: Have created a hub as a place to bring together advice and practical assistance on coronavirus (Covid-19), including offers of support from many of their partners.

-UK Active: Advice and guidance for the sector and the latest on Covid 19.
-Including:
+UK Active: Advice and guidance for the sector and the latest information

 Your Governing Body: We would advise sports clubs to check their national governing body of sport website for additional sport specific information.
 See list of Guidance by Sport